mattchenderson/FunctionsMcpAuthorization/README.md

     1. After signing in, you will be prompted to consent to the application.
 Review the permissions requested and click "Accept" to grant consent.

     1. You should be redirected back to a page hosted at the function app URL saying "you have successfully signed in".
-You can close this page at this point.
+You can close the page at this point.

 1. Get your Function App's MCP extension system key for connecting MCP clients.
-Your client will need this key to call your MCP server, in addition to server authorization with Entra.
+Your client will need this key to call your MCP server, in addition to server authorization with Entra ID.

     You can obtain the system key named `mcp_extension` using the Azure CLI.
 First, get the resource group and function app names from your azd deployment: